-Shopping for the guy or gal who loves fishing, paddling, camping and other fresh air adventures?
+Shopping for the guy or gal who loves fishing, paddling, camping, and other fresh-air adventures?
 Take a trek to Apalach Outfitters, located at 32 Avenue D in downtown Apalachicola.
-This full-service retail shop specializes in clothing, gear and accessories for all types of outdoor pursuits.
-Another must-stop outdoorsy shop is Forgotten Coast Outfitters on Market Street in Apalachicola, which carries sportswear, Columbia and Salt Life apparel, footwear, jewelry and more.
+This full-service retail shop specializes in clothing, gear, and accessories for all types of outdoor pursuits.

 Antiques, Handmade Treasures & Collectibles

 If you’re on the lookout for a truly unique gift, Franklin County is the perfect spot.
-In Carrabelle, pay a visit to Christie’s Cottage Living, a locally owned shop with an eclectic mix of antiques, custom built and painted beach cottage-style furniture and other great gifts.
+In Carrabelle, pay a visit to Coastal Cottage Living, a locally owned shop with an eclectic mix of antiques, custom-built and painted beach cottage-style furniture, and other great gifts.

-While you’re shop-hopping in Apalachicola, drop in on the Old Stuff Shop, Tin Shed Nauticals & Antiques and Retsyo Inc. (Oyster spelled backwards).
-Each of these vibrant stores is packed with an array of gifts, including antiques, collectibles, Tupelo honey, hand-crafted items and souvenirs.
+While you’re shop-hopping in Apalachicola, drop in on the Old Stuff Shop, Tin Shed Nauticals & Antiques, and Retsyo Inc. (Oyster spelled backward).
+Each of these vibrant stores is packed with an array of gifts, including antiques, collectibles, Tupelo honey, hand-crafted items, and souvenirs.

 Clothing, Accessories & Shoes

 If you’re seeking chic, resort-style pieces, take a peek inside St. George Island’s Seaside Cotton.
-Offering hand-selected, name brand styles, this island boutique’s extensive selection includes men and women’s apparel, shoes, accessories and gifts.
+Offering hand-selected, name-brand styles, this island boutique’s extensive selection includes men’s and women’s apparel, shoes, accessories, and gifts.

 Searching for a stylish clothing store that radiates Southern charm?
 Look no further than Deep Southern on Market Street in downtown Apalach.
-Head next door to Oystercatcher to peruse contemporary fashion pieces, including resort and swimwear, jewelry, accessories and shoes.
-For more even more options, set sail to Coast, Oystercatcher’s sister store.
-Just two doors down from Oystercatcher on Market Street, Coast carries seaside apparel, accessories and more jewelry.
+Head next door to Oystercatcher to peruse contemporary fashion pieces, including resort and swimwear, jewelry, accessories, and shoes.
+For even more options, set sail to Coast, Oystercatcher’s sister store.
+Just two doors down from Oystercatcher on Market Street, Coast carries seaside apparel, accessories, and more jewelry.

 Aromatic Gifts & Beauty Products

-Want to surprise them with special seaside gift unlike anything else under the tree?
-Do your holiday shopping at Apalach Waters and Apalachicola Sponge Company, two stores that offer natural sea sponges, soaps and other distinctive treasures.
+Want to surprise them with a special seaside gift unlike anything else under the tree?
+Do your holiday shopping at Apalach Waters and Apalachicola Sponge Company, two stores that offer natural sea sponges, soaps, and other distinctive treasures.

 Turn the page and stroll to Downtown Books on Commerce Street, where you can browse the best new titles and much-loved classics, as well as games and other fun gifts.